 - That nothing ever goes as planned.
-None of my plans never work out, anyway.
+None of my plans ever work out, anyway.

-- To always help out others where you can.
+- Always help out others where you can.
 I’ve lost count of the number of times random people have saved me, hosted me, or helped me on my way, simply because I was lost and they knew they could help.

-- The importance of remembering you’re a guest in someone else’s country.
+- It the importance of remembering you’re a guest in someone else’s country.
 It’s easy for us to visit other countries and immediately judge them by our own standards, but that’s not fair.
 More often than not, it’s not that one place or culture is better than another—they’re simply different.

 What shocked you most about some of the ‘high-risk’ destinations you’ve visited?